edricf/Fraud-Detection-using-PCA-and-GMM/README.md

 # Credit Card Fraud Detection

-- utils.py contains some function for plotting in our Fraud Detection Analysis
+- utils.py contains some functions for plotting useful in our Fraud Detection Analysis
 - Fraud Detection Analysis.ipynb contains our Analysis and model for Credit Card Fraud Detection

 Techniques used:
+# Undersampling
+- Dataset is heavily imbalanced, there are way more not fraud cases than fraud transactions

 # Visualization / Outlier Detection
 - Factor Analysis